Knuckleball: Grip and motion

 As used by Cicotte, the knuckleball was originally thrown by holding the ball with the knuckles, hence the name of the pitch.
-Ed Summers, an Indianapolis teammate of Cicotte who adopted the pitch and helped develop it, modified it by holding the ball with his fingertips and using the thumb for balance.
+Ed Summers, an Indianapolis teammate of Cicotte who adopted the pitch and helped develop it, modified it by holding the ball with his fingertips and using the thumb for balance, contrary to the misnomer that the ball is being held with the knuckles.
 This grip can also include digging the fingernails into the surface of the ball.

-The fingertip grip is more commonly used today by knuckleball pitchers, like retired Boston Red Sox pitcher Tim Wakefield, who had a knuckleball with a lot of movement.
+The fingertip grip is more commonly used by modern knuckleball pitchers, like the Boston Red Sox pitcher Tim Wakefield, who had a knuckleball with a lot of movement.
 There are other prominent knuckleball pitchers like Hall of Famer Phil Niekro, who had a very effective knuckler and knuckle curve, and Cy Young Award winning pitcher R. A. Dickey.
 However, young pitchers with smaller hands tend to throw the knuckleball with their knuckles.
 Sometimes young players will throw the knuckleball with their knuckles flat against the ball, giving it less spin but also making it difficult to throw any significant distance.

 Regardless of how the ball is gripped, the purpose of the knuckleball is to have the least possible amount of rotational spin.
-Created by the act of throwing a ball, the ball's trajectory is significantly affected by variations in airflow caused by differences between the smooth surface of the ball and the stitching of its seams.
+When thrown that way, the ball's trajectory is significantly affected by variations in airflow caused by differences between the smooth surface of the ball and the stitching of its seams.
 The asymmetric drag that results tends to deflect the trajectory toward the side with the stitches.

 Over the distance from the pitcher's mound to home plate, the effect of these forces is that the knuckleball can flutter, dance, jiggle, or curve in two different directions during its flight.
-A pitch thrown completely without spin is less desirable, however, than one with a very slight spin.
-The ball completes between one-quarter and one-half a rotation on its way from the pitcher to the batter; the position of the stitches changes as the ball travels, affecting the drag that gives the ball its motion, thus making its flight erratic.
+A pitch thrown entirely without spin is less desirable than one with a very slight spin.
+If the ball completes between one-quarter and one-half a rotation on its way from the pitcher to the batter; the position of the stitches changes as the ball travels, affecting the drag that gives the ball its motion, thus making its flight erratic.
 Even a ball thrown without rotation will "flutter", due to the "apparent wind" it feels as its trajectory changes throughout its flight path.